NVIDIA/aistore/docs/blob_downloader.md

 ### 3. Streaming GET (Python SDK Only)

 In addition to CLI jobs, blob downloader can be used to stream large objects while they are concurrently downloaded in the cluster.
-This is useful when you want to feed data directly into an application (for example, model loading or preprocessing) and still keep a local cached copy in AIS.
+This is useful when you want to feed data directly into an application (for example, model loading or preprocessing) and still keep a copy in AIS.

 ```python
 from aistore import Client